Khanhsz/marketing/README.md

 * Optional web search powered by the DuckDuckGo API.

 ## Running
-Install the requirements and launch the app:
+Install the requirements and launch the app.
+The command must be run with `streamlit` so that page configuration works correctly:
 ```bash
 pip install streamlit pandas requests
 streamlit run marketlens_app.py